freesewing/freesewing/markdown/org/docs/patterns/skully/fabric/en.md

 ## Main Fabric

-This plush toy is best made from a felt type of fabric.
+This plush toy is best made from a felt type fabrics.
 This will provide extra rigidity to keep the shape correct, while still allowing it to be a plush toy.
 Thin and stretchy fabrics are not well suited, because the shape will change considerably due to tensions from the stuffing.

 ## Stuffing